Skip to main content Skip to main menu

 St Mel's Old Cathedral

-The foundation of a church at Ardagh is traditionally attributed to St. Patrick, in the mid-5th century.
-The first bishop or abbot here was St Mel, who was said to have been Patrick’s nephew, athough this has been discounted.
+The foundation of a church at Ardagh is traditionally attributed to St Patrick in the mid-5th century.
+The first bishop or abbot here was St Mel, who was said to have been Patrick’s nephew, although this has been discounted.

-Another unusual feature of the church is the two pilasters – or antae – on the front elevation which flank the entrance.
-This is a feature typical of Irish church architecture from the pre-Romanesque and Romanesque periods, and is believed to be a carry-over from earlier timber church buildings.
+Another unusual feature is the church's two pilasters, or antae, on the front elevation.
+These flank the entrance.
+This would have been a typical feature of Irish church architecture from the pre-Romanesque and Romanesque periods.
+It is believed to be a carry-over from earlier timber church buildings.

 funding_group